yanboANU/Haplotype-phasing/README.md

 # Input Format

 The input of DCHap is a SNP matrix, see tests/chr22.matrix.
+You can use extractHAIRS tool in HapCUT2 to derive the SNP matrix from a BAM file and a VCF file.

 # Example Usage